Your 30-Year Legacy System Is a $5M Time Bomb Unless You Fix This Hidden Debt

 Your Roadmap to a Future-Proof System Actionable Steps for Long-Term Reliability

 I always tell teams to start with a thorough architectural assessment to map out every dependency and data flow.
 This isn't just about identifying what's old; it's about understanding how inventory actually flows in the business.
+This assessment should involve code analysis tools, interviews with long-term employees, and mapping out every integration point, no matter how obscure.
 Next, create a phased migration plan, focusing on strangling key services with modern Node.js or Next.js API layers.
+Prioritize services that offer the highest business value or pose the greatest risk.
+For an insurance platform, this might mean starting with policy lookup, claims submission, or customer account management.
 I've watched teams try to fix this with quick patches, but what actually works is putting in place modern governance and full documentation.
+This means establishing clear coding standards, implementing automated testing, and ensuring every new service has comprehensive API documentation.
 This safeguards your data for the next generation, ensuring you don't leave a mess no one can maintain.
+A well-documented, clearly executed roadmap is a critical asset for demonstrating controlled tech debt reduction for acquisition valuation, signaling to buyers that the future is secure and predictable.

 Key Takeaway

-Start with a thorough assessment, implement phased API strangulation, and enforce strong documentation.
+Start with a thorough assessment, implement phased API strangulation, and enforce strong documentation and governance for long-term reliability.

 Let's map your system together I'll show you where to start strangling your monolith.